sbamihan/build/eBill/README.md

 4. Projects the bill information then saves to persistence store.

     The projected data should contain the **UUID** from `BILL-EXTRACTED` event data, datetime it was created, and bill information of all accounts who signed up for eBill service that belong on that batch including its contact information taken from **Subscription Service**.
-A sample data structure for this can be found at [Bill Stager](https://github.com/sbamihan/build/tree/master/eBill/bill-stager).
+A sample structure for the projected data can be found at [Bill Stager](https://github.com/sbamihan/build/tree/master/eBill/bill-stager).

 5. Publishes `BILL-STAGED` event to the event store.